achoi2/Tweet-Sentiment-Analysis/README.md

 # Tonely - Tweet Sentiment Analysis

-##Who is our user?
+## Who is our user?

-##What is their problem?
+## What is their problem?

-##What does our app do to solve that problem for the user?
+## What does our app do to solve that problem for the user?

-##Sara talks about styling and WatsonIBM here
+## Sara talks about styling and WatsonIBM here

-##Hannah talks about chart.js and noUISlider here
+## Hannah talks about chart.js and noUISlider here

-##Andrew talks about Firebase here
+## Andrew talks about Firebase here

-##Overall Synopsis of the project